HosseinFayyazi/pytorch-attention/README.md

 y = attn(x)
 print(y.shape)
 ```
+The Convolutional Block Attention Module (CBAM) is an attention mechanism designed to enhance the representational power of convolutional neural networks (CNNs) by focusing on both the spatial and channel-wise features of the input.
+Introduced by Sanghyun Woo, Jongchan Park, Joon-Young Lee, and In So Kweon in their 2018 paper titled "CBAM: Convolutional Block Attention Module," CBAM integrates two sequential sub-modules: the Channel Attention Module and the Spatial Attention Module.

+### How CBAM Works

+CBAM applies attention in two main stages: **Channel Attention** and **Spatial Attention**.

+1. **Channel Attention Module**:
+   - The Channel Attention Module focuses on refining the importance of each channel by capturing the global information of the input feature map.
+   - Two different pooling operations, average pooling and max pooling, are applied along the spatial dimension to generate two different spatial context descriptors.
+   - These descriptors are then passed through a shared multi-layer perceptron (MLP) with one hidden layer.
+The outputs of the MLPs are combined and passed through a sigmoid function to obtain the channel attention map.
+   - Formally, given an input feature map \( F \in \mathbb{R}^{H \times W \times C} \):
+     \[
+     M_c(F) = \sigma(\text{MLP}(\text{AvgPool}(F)) + \text{MLP}(\text{MaxPool}(F)))
+     \]
+   - The channel attention map \( M_c \in \mathbb{R}^{1 \times 1 \times C} \) is then multiplied with the input feature map to produce a refined feature map.

+2. **Spatial Attention Module**:
+   - The Spatial Attention Module focuses on highlighting important spatial regions within the feature maps.
+   - Similar to the Channel Attention Module, two different pooling operations (average pooling and max pooling) are applied along the channel dimension to generate two different channel context descriptors.
+   - These descriptors are concatenated and passed through a convolution layer followed by a sigmoid function to generate the spatial attention map.
+   - Formally, given the refined feature map from the Channel Attention Module \( F' \in \mathbb{R}^{H \times W \times C} \):
+     \[
+     M_s(F') = \sigma(f^{7 \times 7}([\text{AvgPool}(F'); \text{MaxPool}(F')]))
+     \]
+   - The spatial attention map \( M_s \in \mathbb{R}^{H \times W \times 1} \) is then multiplied with the refined feature map to produce the final output.

+### Benefits of CBAM

+- **Improved Performance**: CBAM enhances the performance of CNNs on various tasks by focusing on both channel and spatial features, leading to more discriminative feature representations.
+- **Flexibility**: CBAM is a lightweight and flexible module that can be seamlessly integrated into different CNN architectures with minimal computational overhead.
+- **Versatility**: While primarily used for image classification, CBAM has been successfully applied to other tasks, such as object detection and semantic segmentation.

+### Applications

+CBAM has been integrated into various state-of-the-art CNN architectures, such as ResNet, DenseNet, and MobileNet, demonstrating improved accuracy on benchmark datasets like ImageNet and COCO.

+### Summary

+The Convolutional Block Attention Module (CBAM) is a powerful attention mechanism that improves the representational capacity of CNNs by applying sequential channel and spatial attention.
+By refining feature maps to focus on more informative channels and spatial locations, CBAM helps CNNs achieve better performance on a range of computer vision tasks.

 ### 3. Bottleneck Attention Module
 * #### Bam: Bottleneck attention module(BMVC 2018) [pdf](http://bmvc2018.org/contents/papers/0092.pdf)
 * ##### Model Overview